ArenKDesai/Aren-s-Notes/Network Flow.md

 - Conditions
 	- Capacity
 	- Conservation
-- So the flow incoming must be the exact same as flow outgoing; no
+- So the flow incoming must be the exact same as flow outgoing; no change in flow.
+- Flow value $v(f)=f